 Preferred Provider Organization (PPO) Plan - A Preferred Provider Organization plan is a Medicare Advantage Plan that has a network of contracted providers that have agreed to treat plan members for a specified payment amount.
-A PPO plan must cover all plan benefits whether they are received from innetwork or out-of-network providers.
+A PPO plan must cover all plan benefits whether they are received from in-network or out-of-network providers.
 Member cost sharing will generally be higher when plan benefits are received from out-of-network providers.
-PPO plans have an annual limit on your out-of-pocket costs for services received from in-network (preferred) providers and a higher limit on your total combined out-of-pocket costs for services from both in-network (preferred) and out-of-network (non-preferred) providers.
+PPO plans have an annual limit on your out-of-pocket costs for services received from in-network (preferred) providers and a higher limit on your total combined out-of-pocket costs for services for services for services for services.